FAQ - Public Health Programs Application

 Based on the UMD policy, I must submit English proficiency test scores.
 What are the minimum scores?

-All SOPHAS programs require a minimum of 96 for TOEFL, 7 for IELTS, and 68 for PTE.
+All SOPHAS programs require a minimum of 96 for TOEFL, 7 for IELTS, and 68 for PTE for enrollment.
 The Graduate School's International Admissions page has more detailed information on requirements.

 If you are applying to a non-SOPHAS graduate program, please check with the specific program's Department Director for their minimum requirements.

-I am still deciding on next steps.
-Are there options to take one or two graduate level courses to help me decide?
+I am still deciding on the next steps.
+Are there options to take one or two graduate-level courses to help me decide?

 You have the option to register for any** graduate course as a non-degree seeking student.
 Additional information can be found here.